 - A child should be exposed to the ideas of 4 managements and taught that these ideas are a cornerstone of dealing with the world.
 This basic approach, if retained by the child into later years, will result in dramatically increased success and happiness.

-- Early indoctrination of the child into formal practice or method is not necessary.
+- Early indoctrination of the child into formal practice or method is not necessary and should be delayed until motivated by the child, in their teens at the earliest.
 For any person to progress to regulating their life with Taoism, or to make a choice about growing spiritually, he or she must have a cognitive level of development that is not typically met until the mid-teens.
-Exceptional children in a proper environment can be taught meditation around the age of 12.
-A teacher other than the parent should be used if at all possible when looking at formal instruction.
+A teacher other than the parent should be used if at all possible when looking at formal instruction as the parent and formal teacher roles don’t combine well.

 Taoist Approaches for Dealing With Conflicts of Parenting